cyber-shah/graphs-paper/Report.md

       Hence, for all neighbors of the current node, we do the following:
       1. Calculate the `tentative_g` value which is the `g` value of the current node + the distance between the current node and the neighbor.
       2. If is already visited and the `tentative_g` value is greater than the `g` value of the neighbor, we skip it.
-      3. If the neighbour is not already visited OR tentative_g is less than the `g` value of the neighbor, we update the `g` value, `h` value and `f` value of the neighbor.
+      3. If the neighbor is not already visited OR tentative_g is less than the `g` value of the neighbor, we update the `g` value, `h` value and `f` value of the neighbor.
       4. If the neighbor is not in the `open_unvisited_set`, we add it to the `open_unvisited_set`.
       ```Python
       for neighbor in current_node.get_neighbors(graph):